-Figure 5.34: Sprint Burn down chart (Source: Advisicon) [05-34-sprintBurnDownChart.tif]
+Figure 5.34 Sprint Burn down Chart [05-34-sprintBurnDownChart.tif]

+Source: Advisicon

-There is a tremendous amount of reference material on the web that describes how to use Microsoft Project to Plan and Agile project (Absolut Agile 2009).
+As there is a tremendous amount of reference material on the Web describing how to use Microsoft Project to plan an agile project (Absolut Agile, 2009), we will not go into specifics here.

 Critical Success Factors

-Here are the CSFs that we have learned so far about Initiating and Managing Projects Using the Microsoft Project Desktop Client:
+Here are the CSFs that we have learned so far about initiating and managing projects using the Microsoft Project Desktop client:

-1. To accurately reflect the work breakdown of the schedule, and make data entry and reporting easier, there are add-ins available for Project which are available through 3rd party providers.
+1. Add-ins available for Project through third-party providers to accurately reflect the work breakdown of the schedule and make data entry and reporting easier.

-2. To assist the Project Manager, and other stakeholders of the project, a properly defined and maintained schedule can be used as an effective “forecast” tool.
+2. To assist the project manager and other project stakeholders, a properly defined and maintained schedule can be used as an effective “forecast” tool.

-3. To accurately reflect the true Finish date of a project, the critical path not only needs to be represented using a task activity network, but the tasks also need to have resources assigned to them to ensure that the critical resources will be available at the scheduled times.
+3. To accurately reflect the true finish date of a project, not only does the critical path need to be represented using a task activity network, but the tasks also need to have resources assigned to them to ensure that the critical resources will be available at the scheduled times.

-4. To accurately reflect working times and resource availability, the Project Calendars need to reflect any exceptions to the work week.
+4. To accurately reflect working times and resource availability, project calendars need to reflect any exceptions to the work week.

-5. To make it easier for teams to collaborate on projects you can use SharePoint to share information with others, manage documents, and publish reports.
+5. To make it easier for teams to collaborate on projects, you can use SharePoint to share information with others, manage documents, and publish reports.
 This helps everyone on the team work better together.

 6. To provide eye-catching reports that are also informative, using formats that are familiar to your target audience, Visual Reports is a feature in Project Standard and Professional 2010.

-7. To provide guidance on using the Project 2010 desktop to manage Scrum projects, Microsoft has developed a Scrum Solution Starter, aiming to help individual Scrum teams to start using Project to:
+7. To provide guidance on using the Project 2010 desktop to manage scrum projects, Microsoft has developed a Scrum Solution Starter, which helps individual scrum teams to start using Project to:

-Manage Product backlog
+Manage product backlog

-Manage Scrum backlog
+Manage scrum backlog

-Track progress and generate Burndown charts
+Track progress and generate burndown charts

 Being an Effective Enterprise Project Manager Using Microsoft Project Server

-In this section we will learn the key steps that are required to do effective enterprise project management using Microsoft Project Server 2010.
+In this section we discuss the key steps required to do effective enterprise PM using Microsoft Project Server 2010.

 Initiating and Managing Projects

-The Project Management lifecycle follows a project from the initial concept, through business case analysis and project initiation, then to using workflow to track the project through various stage gates of progress, and finally a measurement of success using the tools to provide accurate and timely reporting of project and portfolio results.
+The PM lifecycle follows a project from the initial concept, through business case analysis and project initiation, then to using workflow to track the project through various stage gates of the project as it progresses.
+The PM lifecycleuses these phases as a measurement of success.
+PPM technologies provide electronic tools to produce accurate and timely reporting of project and portfolio results.

-Figure 5.35 is an example Portfolio lifecycle that illustrates four key phases (i.e. Create, Select, Plan, and Manage).
-A phase represents a collection of Stages grouped to identify a common set of activities in the project life cycle.
-A Stage represents one step within a project life cycle (e.g. Propose idea, request review, full business case, or deliver project).
+Figure 5.35 is an example portfolio lifecycle that illustrates four key phases (i.e., create, select, plan, and manage).
+A phase represents a collection of stages grouped to identify a common set of activities in the project life cycle.
+A stage represents one step within a project life cycle (e.g., propose idea, request review, full business case, or deliver project).

-Figure 5.35: Project Management Lifecycle (Source: O’Cull) [05-35-projectManagementLifecycle.vsd]
+Figure 5.35 Project Management Lifecycle [05-35-projectManagementLifecycle.vsd]

+Source: O’Cull 2009]

-Phases and Stages are managed in Project Server 2010 through each stage by the use of Enterprise Project Types (EPTs) and workflows.
+Phases and stages are managed in Project Server 2010 through each stage by the use of enterprise project types and workflows.

 Enterprise Project Scheduling

-This section will focus on the Plan and Manage phase of the Project Management Lifecycle illustrated in Figure 5.35.
-This phase is where detailed planning and scheduling are performed.
+This section focuses on the Plan and Manage phase of the PM lifecycle illustrated in Figure 5.35.
+In this phase, detailed planning and scheduling are performed.

-Saving and Publishing the Schedule are two key steps with Project Server to manage and share the schedule with other stakeholders.
+Saving and publishing the schedule are two key steps with Project Server to manage and share the schedule with other stakeholders.